kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

 _The phosphorus light trembled like a candle lost in a cavernous lung.
-Outside, the sulfurous wind hissed its muted lullaby.
-Inside, the air was **thick**—syrupy with heat and pressure and the scent of something ancient._
+Outside, the frozen-sulfur wind hissed its muted lullaby.
+Inside, the air was **thick**—with cold and pressure and the scent of something ancient._

 Katherina sat upright upon her narrow bed, posture brittle but poised, facing the frost-veined window like it was an altar.
 Beyond the fogged pane, in that strange depthless black where the stars had once sung, the shape waited.
 Not hovering.
 Not looming.